jason0611/FS22_DashboardLive/README.md

 # FS22_DashboardLive

-Dashboard Live (short: DBL) allows you to display all kinds of information in your board computers and/or dashboards in all kinds of tractors, no matter what brand.
+Dashboard Live (short: DBL) has to be built into your vehicles and then allows you to display all kinds of information in your board computers and/or dashboards in all kinds of tractors, no matter what brand.

 A zoom function is included for better viewing of displays:
 - Left shift key + space bar: Short zoom